KnowlanceAG/statamic-staging/content/collections/pages/wayback.md

         content:
           -
             type: text
-            text: 'As the owner of the domain "insert domain" I am officially requesting the immediate removal of the "insert domain" domain and all of the subpages from web.archive.org and the Internet Archive Wayback Machine.'
+            text: 'As the owner of the domain gwriters.de and gwriters.ch I am officially requesting the immediate removal of the gwriters.de and gwriters.ch domains and all of the subpages from web.archive.org and the Internet Archive Wayback Machine.'
       -
         type: paragraph
         content: